-6.13 In all cases the house prices in Lichfield exceed those in Tamworth.
+6.13 In all cases, the house prices in Lichfield exceed those in Tamworth.
 This is particularly the case for detached and to a lesser extent terraced properties.
-Lichfield's housing values across types are higher than the national average with the exception of flats, which could be due to the high number of higher value flats in London skewing the overall data.
+Lichfield's housing values across types are higher than the national average except for flats, which could be due to the high number of higher value flats in London skewing the overall data.